Description

 African Grey Parrots are highly intelligent, social, and sensitive birds.
 They thrive on interaction and mental stimulation, making them ideal for owners who can dedicate time to their care.
 Key traits include:

-- Intelligence: African Greys are considered one of the smartest bird species, capable of learning hundreds of words and phrases.
+- Intelligence: They are considered one of the smartest bird species, capable of learning hundreds of words and phrases.

 - Social Nature: They form strong bonds with their owners and enjoy being part of the family.